- Nog geen product review- no product review (yet)

 Your performance

-The pipa-tsu (島胡椒) is an exceptionally aromatic pepper from Ishigaki Jima (Yaeyama), and deserves a place of honor in the kitchen, as Japanese chefs do, who use the pepper in exquisite fish dishes.
+The pipa-tsu (島胡椒) is an exceptionally aromatic pepper from Ishigaki Jima (Yaeyama), and deserves a place of honor in the kitchen, as do Japanese chefs, who use it in exquisite fish dishes.
 A complex pepper, with a lot of body.

 This plant is a long pepper of the kind that originated in Indonesia, and is called Cabai Jawa (Javanese pooper).
-The pepper was introduced to Japan by the Dutch who brought it from the East Indies to Japan in the fifteenth century.
+The pepper was introduced to Japan by the Dutch who brought it to Japan from what was then the East Indies in the fifteenth century.

-The pepper is grown south of Okinawa, on the rocky bottom of the archipelago.
-In this Japanese variety, the catkins grow upright, and do not droop, as is normally the case with the Javanese long pepper.
+The pepper is grownwd south of Okinawa, on the rocky bottom of the archipelago.
+In this Japanese variety, the catkins grow upright and do not hang, as is normally the case with the Javanese long pepper.

 The pepper plant is a climber that needs support to reach full maturity.
-That can be a tree in the wild, or a planted tree.
+This could be a tree in the wild or a planted tree.
 A single tree can support 3 to 4 plants.

 One plant produces 2 to 3 kilograms of catkins, which are picked when they are ripe and bright red.
 They are picked in October and November.
-Then they are steamed and dried.
+They are then steamed and dried.
 The latter happens in the sun.

 This long pepper is quite sharp, especially for a pepper of this type.
-You taste a palette of sweet citrus tones, but the spicy-woody scent of black pepper *) predominates.
-These are the most important seasonings in long pepper:
+You taste a palette of sweet citrus notes, but the spicy-woody scent of black pepper *) predominates.
+These are the main seasonings in long pepper:

 • germacrene D *, spicy woody